-There’s a nice little tool that will make sense of the header in any email you receive in Outlook.
+A nice little tool that will make sense of any email header you receive in Outlook.

 An email header tells you a lot about the sender and the route the message took to reach you.
 Emails don’t go directly from your computer to the receiver, they pass through at least two other servers and probably many more.

 MX Toolbox will take an email header (Outlook calls it message properties) and splits it up into more understandable parts.
 It starts with a look at the path the message took from the sender to you.
 Here’s an example message from Amazon US.

 The message originated from an Amazon server (called a16-6.smtp-out.amazonses.com) then through six different servers at Futurequest.net before reaching a server for the mail receiver (blurred out for privacy).